hackapet-project/landing-page/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "Non-profit Software Solutions for Animal Shelters"
+  title: "Software for Animal Shelters"
-  content: "Hackapet is a free and open-source project developing software solutions to optimize animal shelter operations and facilitate pet adoptions."
+  content: "Open-source digital tools to optimize shelter management and boost adoptions."
   image: "/images/banner.png"
   button:
-    enable: false
+    enable: true
-    label: "Join the Project"
+    label: "Learn More"
-    link: "contact"
+    link: "#features"
+    scroll: true

 features:
   - title: "What Hackapet Offers"
     image: "/images/service-1.png"
-    content: "Hackapet provides a comprehensive set of tools designed to support animal shelters in their daily operations and adoption processes."
+    content: "Hackapet provides a comprehensive set of solutions designed to improve the daily operations of animal shelters and streamline adoption processes."
     bulletpoints:
-      - "Shelter management system for efficient record-keeping"
+      - "Management system for efficient handling of records and data"
-      - "Online adoption platform to connect pets with potential adopters"
+      - "Online platform connecting pets with potential adopters"
-      - "Post-adoption monitoring tools to ensure animal welfare"
+      - "Post-adoption tracking tools, ensuring animal welfare"
-      - "Mobile-friendly interface for access anytime, anywhere"
+      - "Mobile interface for easy and quick access from anywhere"
-      - "**Free and open-source code** for all animal shelters to use and customize"
+      - "**Open-source and free**, available for customization by any shelter"
     button:
       enable: false
       label: "More Information"